DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture13Revision.md

 We spoke through them.
 You know, you have a portfolio approach.
 You have a accommodation approach, you know?
-Is it co to your business?
+Is it core to your business?
 You know, if it's a long-term requirement, do you lease it?
 Do you own it?